torvalds/linux/Documentation/bpf/prog_cgroup_sockopt.rst

 This hook has access to the cgroup and socket local storage.

-Note, that the only acceptable value to set to ``retval`` is 0 and the original value that the kernel returned.
+Analte, that the only acceptable value to set to ``retval`` is 0 and the original value that the kernel returned.
 Any other value will trigger ``EFAULT``.